Mel-Prawn/GA-project_3/README.md

 Riding on this wave, there is a growing market for *green* products such as reusable/glass straws, shopping bags, clothes made from recycled waste, energy efficient appliances etc.([onyalife](https://www.onyalife.com/eco-friendly-products/)) Such products appeal to consumers who subscribe to the *green* cause, and wish to reduce their impact on the environment ad having less waste.

 ### Problem Statement
-You are an analyst at a social media company which uses targeted advertising on its platform.
-You have been tasked to create a classification model to identify users who are likely to been keen on *green* products based on their text-based interactions on the platform.
+To assist targeted advertising on social media platforms, this project seeks to create a classification model to identify users who are likely to been keen on *green* products based on their text-based interactions on such platform.

 **Strategy<br/>**
 To scrape posts from subreddit "ZeroWaste" which represents *green* user group and scrape posts from subreddit *Frugal* which will represent the control group.
 "ZeroWaste" is a subreddit where people discuss how to reduce environmental impact through green ideas and minimizing waste.
 Frugal is a subreddit where people discuss how to conserve time, money, resources.